webonise/capsize/README.txt

     Then create the database structure with Rake:

-    > cd webistrano
+    > cd capsize
     > RAILS_ENV=production rake db:migrate

-  3. Start Webistrano
+  3. Start Capsize

-    > cd webistrano
+    > cd capsize
     > ruby script/server -d -p 3000 -e production

-    Webistrano is then available at http://host:3000/
+    Capsize is then available at http://host:3000/

     The default user is `admin`, the password is `admin`.
 Please change the password after the first login.